 In 1918, Johan Andersson visited Zhoukoudian and examined a region called Chicken-bone Hill because locals have misidentified the rodent fossils that are found in abundance there.
 Three years later he was led by local quarrymen to Dragon Bone Hill where he identified quartz that was not local to the area.
 Andersson relized that this may be an indication of the presence of prehistoric man.
 Andersson’s assistant Otto Zdansky was then given the task to excavate and lots of material over the next few years was sent to Uppsala for analysis.
 In 1926, when the Swedish Prince visited Beijing, Andersson announced the discovery of two human teeth, which were later identified as being the first finds of the Peking Man.

 Further, Johan Andersson was able to discover the prehistoric Neolithic remains in central China’s Henan Province along the Yellow River together with his Chinese colleagues including Yuan Fuli.
 The remains were named Yangshao culture after the village where they were first excavated.
 This was an important development since the prehistory of what is now China had not yet been investigated in scientific archaeological excavations and the Yangshao and other prehistoric cultures were unknown.
-Johan Andersson’s well known book ‘Den gula jordens barn’ was published in 1932.
+Johan Andersson’s well known book ‘Den gula jordens barn‘ (Children of the Yellow Earth) was published in 1932.
 It was translated into English, Japanese, and Korean.

 Andersson founded the Museum of Far Eastern Antiquities in Stockholm in 1926 and served as its director until 1939.
 The Chinese part of the Andersson collections, according to a bilateral Sino-Swedish agreement, was returned by him to the Chinese government in seven shipments, 1927-1936.
 The last documentary evidence of these objects was a 1948 Visitors Guide to the Geological Survey museum in Nanjing, which listed Andersson’s Yangshao artefacts among the exhibits.
-Due to the civil war, the objects were believed to be lost long ago, but after major renovations at the Geological Museum of China, the successor to the Geological Survey’s museum, staff found three crates of ceramic vessels and fragments while re-organising items in storage.
+Due to the civil war, the objects were believed to be lost long ago, but after major renovations at the Geological Museum of China, the successor to the Geological Survey’s museum, staff found three crates of ceramic vessels and fragments while reorganizing items in storage.
 In 2006, these objects featured in an exhibition at the Geological Museum on the occasion of its 90th anniversary, celebrating the lives and work of Andersson and its other founders.

 References and Further Reading: